MingalievDinar/sentiment-analysis/README.md

 # sentiment-analysis

-The project is to analyse of text tonality / sentiment analysis.
+## The project is to analyse of text tonality / sentiment analysis.

 The aim - is to develop a model that will give accurate predictions for the customer's test sample, but the training sample for is not given.
 It should be collected.

+## Projects steps overview
 The first step was to build a model with the given data about on films review.
 At this step, I learnt how to analyze the text, what metrics to use, how the classifiers and their settings are better able to cope with this task.
 Then, the second step is sentiment analysis of product reviews in the store.
 This task is divided into the following sub-tasks: